 People are at the heart of everything we do at Medifast, and we are committed to delivering a differentiated employee experience that we believe enables our team members to grow and participate in work that is challenging and rewarding.
-Our organizational culture is centered on fostering an environment that focuses on transparency and ensures our team members understand how their success translates to the success of the greater team, our Coaches, Clients, and stockholders.
+Our organizational culture is centered on fostering cross functional relationships and an environment where clear and transparent communication is an important part of how we work.
+Earlier this year we rolled out our new Culture Contract and accompanying Toolkit to ensure our team members could deepen their understanding of our company values and understand how their success translates to the success of the greater team, our Coaches, Clients, and stockholders.

-One way we foster growth is through our Mentoring program that we believe accelerates learning, increases confidence, broadens perspectives and helps each team member realize their true potential.
+One way we foster growth is through our Mentoring Program that we believe accelerates learning, increases confidence, broadens perspectives and helps each team member realize their true potential.
 All team members who desire to participate have access to the Medifast Mentoring Program, which supports a team member's development by providing channels for self-development, learning and giving back.
 As part of our performance management process (PEAK), team members and their people leaders have regular conversations around goal setting, career development, mid-year check-in and year-end performance reviews.
 In addition, our Summer Leadership Speaker series is another developmental tool we offer to our team members that features senior-level team members sharing their professional insights and stories, career journeys and what drives their passion for their current roles.
+In 2022 we piloted a new shadow program in our Supply Chain team called Level Up.
+This program is meant to increase sponsorship of junior talent, expose them to new skills and areas of the business with a goal of preparing them to take on more responsibility in the future.

 Recognition is a key attribute of our culture and is essential for fostering positive relationships.
-In 2021, we enhanced our recognition program (#AcedIt!), to provide team members and people leaders a platform to recognize excellent work in support of our business strategy and to applaud behaviors that reinforce our core values and success drivers.
 We believe fostering a sense of gratitude is a key component to nurturing strong relationships and building tight-knit communities.
 Our #AcedIt! program allows for social, points-based, and tangible recognition as well as celebrates team members for achieving important milestones in service.
-As of December 2021, we had over 60% of our team members actively participate in our #AcedIt! program.
+As of December 31, 2022, we had over 70% of our team members actively participate in our #AcedIt! program.